-Kentucky's review of the rate filings made by Respondent falls far short of the "active supervision" required by Ticor and other pertinent cases.
-The state takes no procedural steps such has holding hearings or issuing written decisions.
+This Tribunal should find that Kentucky's review of the rate filings made by Respondent falls far short of the "active supervision" required by Ticor and other pertinent cases.
+The state takes no procedural steps such as holding hearings or issuing written decisions.
 Nor does it collect business data or require the submission of cost studies or economic studies when Respondent files for higher rates.
 More importantly, the state does no substantive review of the rates filed.
 And although the statute requires that state regulators consider whether the service being provided is "economical and efficient" and not "excessive," the state has no standards by which to measure the impact of the filed rates on consumers.

-Respondent urges this Tribunal to find active supervision based on two factors: the existence of state laws and regulations pertinent to household goods movers and Mr. Debord's self-serving statements that, because of his experience, he can judge whether rates are reasonable based on his informal discussions with movers and his review of general industry information.
+Respondent's argument seems to be that active supervision can be found merely by the presence of two factors: the existence of state laws and regulations pertinent to household goods movers and Mr. Debord's self-serving statements that, because of his experience, he can judge whether rates are reasonable based on his informal discussions with movers and his review of general industry information.
 As discussed below, this minimal level of state activity fails to meet the law's required showing for active supervision.

-Respondent places great emphasis on the statutes and regulations Kentucky has in place that pertain to movers.
-Respondent's Memo at 24-42.
+Kentucky has in place statutes and regulations pertaining to movers.
 At one time, showing that a state had a department in place with adequate authority to provide review of private agreements went a long way toward establishing the state action defense.
-New England Motor Rate Bureau, 908 F.2d at 1077.14 However, in the case that Respondent now concedes is controlling, Ticor explicitly rejected as inadequate the mere presence of a regulatory program.
-The Ticor Court specifically stated that having a program in place may be a starting point for determining active state supervision, but that supervision will not be shown merely where:
+New England Motor Rate Bureau, 908 F.2d at 1077.22 However, in the case that Respondent now concedes is controlling, Ticor explicitly rejected as inadequate the mere presence of a regulatory program.
+The Ticor Court specifically stated that having a program in place may be a "starting point" for determining active state supervision, but that supervision will not be shown merely where:

-the state's program is in place, is staffed and funded, grants to the state officials ample power and the duty to regulate pursuant to declared standards of state policy, is enforceable in the state's courts, and demonstrates some basic level of activity directed towards seeing that the private actors carry out the state's policy and not simply their own policy...
+the state's program is in place, is staffed and funded, grants to the state officials ample power and the duty to regulate pursuant to declared standards of state policy, is enforceable in the state's courts, and demonstrates some basic level of activity directed towards seeing that the private actors carry out the state's policy and not simply their own policy . . .

-504 U.S. at 637 (citations omitted).
-Instead, as we have detailed elsewhere in this memorandum, Ticor requires that the state actually perform a substantive review of the rates.
+504 U.S. at 637 (quoting New England Motor Rate Bureau v.
+FTC, 908 F.2d at 1071).
+Instead, as we have detailed elsewhere in this brief, Ticor requires that the state actually perform a substantive review of the rates.